Pork Fried Rice with Duck Sauce

 - 1 cup fresh pea pods (snap peas)

 - Put the oil in the covered skillet.
 As you prep all the vegetables, put them in a bowl.

 - Start heating the oil and put the meat and fresh vegetables in the skillet, tossing quickly.
 Letting the oil get into all the ingredients.
 After a few minutes lower the heat and cover.

 - Add the bean sprouts and salt, pepper, and soy sauce.
 Water as needed.

 - Take all the vegetables in the skillet and push them to the sides, making a space in the middle of the skillet.
 Put a Tbls of oil in the skillet.
 Pour the beaten eggs in the middle, using a fork, whisk the egg until it cooks and breaks into threads.
 When the egg is cooked, stir everything together.

-- While everything is very hot, place all the pea pods onto and cover.
-Turn heat to low.
+- While everything is very hot, place all the pea pods onto the top of the rice and cover.
+Turn heat down to the low setting.

 - Mix sauce ingredients well, microwave for 30 seconds.

 - Stir well.
 It is a bit spicy!

 - Optional: I put a Tbsp. of the sauce in my pan of rice.